Microsoft/azure-docs.cs-cz/articles/notification-hubs/notification-hubs-android-push-notification-google-fcm-get-started.md

     private static final int PLAY_SERVICES_RESOLUTION_REQUEST = 9000;
     ```

-6. Ve vaší `MainActivity` třídy, přidejte následující metodu ke kontrole dostupnosti služby Google Play.
+6. V `MainActivity` třídy, přidejte následující metodu ke kontrole dostupnosti služby Google Play.

     ```java
     /**
     * Check the device to make sure it has the Google Play Services APK.
 If
-    * it doesn't, display a dialog that allows users to download the APK from
+    * it doesn't, display a dialog box that enables  users to download the APK from
     * the Google Play Store or enable it in the device's system settings.
     */